High-Performance Hardware Tracing of SmartNIC Packet Processing Pipelines

 Voraussetzungen

-- Programming skills C and Python
+- Programming skills in VHDL/Verilog, C, Python and preferably Rust

-- Good Knowledge of computer networks, OSI layer model and protocols
+- Good Knowledge of computer architecture, low-level software and OSI network model

 - Comfortable with the Linux command line and bash